charlesfries/lunar/README.md

 # lunar

-Lunar is a simple Reddit client that uses Electron, Ember, snoowrap, Bootstrap, and Ember Data integration is coming soon.
+Lunar is a simple Reddit client that uses Electron, Ember, snoowrap, and Bootstrap, with Ember Data integration coming soon.

 ## Prerequisites